Skoda Scala hatchback - Reliability & safety

 Safety

-All other VW Group cars were rated the top score by Euro NCAP, and it’s reassuring that the Skoda Scala follows suit.
-It features a range of systems designed to stop you having a crash, such as automatic city braking and lane-keep assist, and offers many airbags and automatic emergency services contact if you do have a collision.
+All other VW Group cars have received the top score from Euro NCAP, and it’s reassuring that the Skoda Scala follows suit.
+It features a range of systems designed to stop you from having a crash, such as automatic city braking and lane-keep assist, and offers many airbags and automatic emergency services contact if you do have a collision.
 You can order extra features like adaptive cruise control and rear cross-traffic alert from the options list.

 Which Is Best?